 Students – Students are not provided health insurance through PCCTI and in accordance with Federal guidelines are required to have their own medical insurance coverage.
-In addition, all of PCCTI Healthcare’s students in the Licensed Practical Nursing Program are required to obtain and maintain professional liability insurance.
+In addition, all of PCCTI Healthcare’s students in the Practical Nursing Program are required to obtain and maintain professional liability insurance.

-Vaccinations – students who seek enrollment in the Licensed Practical Nurse program must have and maintain documented current immune status for various diseases through vaccination or immune level testing.
+Vaccinations – students who seek enrollment in the Practical Nurse program must have and maintain documented current immune status for various diseases through vaccination or immune level testing.
 Documentation includes but is not limited to Measles, Mumps, Rubella, Varicella, Hepatitis B, and Tuberculosis

-Pre-program medical clearance – The Licensed Practical Nurse program requires as a pre-requisite to program entry that the student obtain a medical clearance from a health care provider indicating that they are free of communicable diseases and are medically able to function in the role they are seeking to be trained in.
+Pre-program medical clearance – The Practical Nurse program requires as a pre-requisite to program entry that the student obtain a medical clearance from a health care provider indicating that they are free of communicable diseases and are medically able to function in the role they are seeking to be trained in.
 Physical exams submitted must be within 1 year.
 Any exam older than 1 year will not be accepted.

 Response to Emergency Incidents: